Bartel1973/Bartel1973/README.md

 - 👋 Hi, I’m @Bartel1973
 - 👀 I’m interested in programming, raspberry pi and jazz
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on scratch 3
+- 💞️ I’m looking to collaborate on wasp-os and pinetime
 - 📫 How to reach me via email

 <!---